-Category 4: In-Lieu Fee or Mitigation Banking Program
+Option 4: In-Lieu Fee or Mitigation Banking Program

 Within the HEA Administrative Working Group, DoD, and the Military Civilian Task Force on Guam, there is support for the use of In-Lieu Fee or mitigation banking programs to manage, implement and monitor the success of natural resource compensatory mitigation projects on Guam.
-Revised regulations by the USACE and EPA in March 2008 govern compensatory mitigation for authorized impacts to waters of the U.S. under Section 404 of the CWA.
-In-lieu fee mitigation and mitigation banks would be included in this 2008 compensatory mitigation rule as endorsed federal programs.
+Revised regulations by the USACE and EPA in March 2008 governing compensatory mitigation for authorized impacts to waters of the U.S. under Section 404 of the CWA.
+In-lieu fee mitigation and mitigation banks would included in this 2008 compensatory mitigation rule as endorsed Federal programs.
 These programs have not yet been established on Guam.

 Under mitigation banks, units of restored, created, enhanced, or preserved resources are expressed as "credits" which may subsequently be withdrawn to offset "debits" incurred at a project development site.
-Ideally, mitigation banks are constructed and functioning in advance of development impacts, and are seen as a way of reducing uncertainty in the USACE Regulatory program by having established compensatory mitigation credit available to an applicant.
+Ideally, mitigation banks are constructed and functioning in advance of development impacts, and are seen as a way of reducing uncertainty in the CWA Section 404 permit program by having established compensatory mitigation credit available to an applicant.

-In-Lieu-Fee mitigation occurs in circumstances where a permittee provides funds to an In-Lieu-Fee sponsor instead of either completing project-specific mitigation or purchasing credits from an approved mitigation bank.
-The program sponsor periodically funds a consolidated mitigation project from the proceeds of the accumulated In-Lieu-Fees.
-A Memorandum of Understanding would be executed among DoD, regulators and stakeholders that establishes an In-Lieu-Fee Mitigation Sponsor (typically a non-government organization) and a Review Team to determine how the bank would work.
+In-Lieu-Fee mitigation occurs in circumstances where a permittee provides funds to an in-lieu-fee sponsor instead of either completing project-specific mitigation or purchasing credits from an approved mitigation bank.
+The program sponsor periodically funds a consolidated mitigation project from the proceeds of the accumulated in-lieu-fees.
+A memorandum of understanding would be executed among DoD, regulators and stakeholders that establishes an In-Lieu-Fee Mitigation Sponsor (typically a non-government organization) and a Review Team to determine how the bank would work.

 The In-Lieu-Fee amount is based upon the compensation costs that would be necessary to restore, enhance, create or preserve coral ecosystems or other habitats with similar functions or values to the one affected.
 The fee is banked in an investment account until a project is approved for implementation.
-The In-Lieu-Fee mitigation bank would be managed by the In-Lieu-Fee Mitigation Sponsor (Sponsor) that uses the accumulated funds to implement projects that restore, enhance, or preserve ecosystems with similar functions and values that are located within the same biophysical region as the permitted disturbance.
+The in-lieu fee mitigation bank would be managed by the In-Lieu-Fee Mitigation Sponsor (Sponsor) that uses the accumulated funds to implement projects that restore, enhance, or preserve ecosystems with similar functions and values that are located within the same biophysical region as the permitted disturbance.
 Key stakeholders, including regulatory agencies, DoD and the Sponsor, form an advisory committee that determines the projects that would be implemented.
 The Sponsor is responsible for implementing the project according to an approved work plan.